 Original composition work is included, but there is a minimal amount in comparison to other written exercises until students reach ninth and tenth grades.
 Answers, oral reviews, and written quizzes are in the teacher’s manuals.

 For grades three through eight there is a set of extra worksheets.
 Grades two through eight have test booklets.
-Tests are combined with editing worksheets for assessment for grades nine and ten.
+Tests are combined with editing worksheets for grades nine and ten.
 While worksheet sets are essential for levels nine and ten, for other levels they provide additional work rather than serve as the primary source of student exercises.

 Building Christian English 2, Preparing to Build

 In keeping with its subtitle, this book lays the groundwork by providing substantial work in both composition and grammar.
 Coverage is very broad and comprehensive for a second-grade text.
 Composition work includes basic sentence structure up through paragraph development and writing poetry.
 Grammar includes parts of speech (nouns, verbs, pronouns, and adjectives) and usage.
 Other chapters work on alphabetical order, dictionary use, synonyms, antonyms, and homonyms.
 Diagramming is not introduced until the third grade.

 Building Christian English 3, Beginning Wisely

-This level introduces nouns, pronouns, verbs, adjectives, and adverbs as well as noun usage as subject or direct object.
+This level introduces nouns, pronouns, verbs, adjectives, and adverbs as well as noun usage as subjects and direct objects.
 Diagramming is taught along with each part of speech.
 Dictionary work, capitalization, punctuation, and oral communication are also taught.
 At this level, the teacher’s manual states that the worksheets, oral reviews, and written quizzes are not required for the course.

 Building Christian English 4, Building with Diligence

 The grade four text includes all basic parts of speech except interjections, along with diagramming.
 Original composition writing is included, but it teaches within limited patterns reflecting Rod and Staff’s educational philosophy—the emphasis is on organization and clear writing rather than upon creativity.
 There are many student exercises in the textbook, so it is unnecessary to purchase the extra worksheets with even more exercises.

 Building Christian English 5, Following the Plan